mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     into a final object graph, such as a scene.
 One such examples is the SceneHandler class, which parses an XML scene file by essentially translating the XML elements into calls to create_object().

+    .. py:method:: mitsuba.PluginManager.create_object(self, arg0)

+        Instantiate a plugin, verify its type, and return the newly created object instance.

+        Parameter ``props``:
+            A Properties instance containing all information required to find and construct the plugin.

+        Parameter ``class_type``:
+            Expected type of the instance.
+An exception will be thrown if it turns out not to derive from this class.

+        Parameter ``arg0`` (mitsuba::Properties):
+            *no description available*

+        Returns → object:
+            *no description available*

     .. py:method:: mitsuba.PluginManager.get_plugin_class(self, name, variant)